Japan's Tsukiji Market to become a theme park?

 Koike also confirmed that the government will carry on with the relocation plan -- the main wholesale market will be moved to the planned Toyosu site on the outskirts of town.

-"I have concluded that using both sites would be the wisest decision," Koike said in a press conference, citing a responsibility to promote and protect the world-class Tsukiji brand as a reason behind the decision.
+"I have concluded that using both sites would be the wisest decision," Koike said in a news conference, citing a responsibility to promote and protect the world-class Tsukiji brand as a reason behind the decision.

 The new market will be situated on the outskirts of Tokyo.